-School recognises that children are vulnerable to extremist ideology and radicalisation and that protecting children from this risk forms part of the school's safeguarding response.
+Children are vulnerable to extremist ideology and radicalisation.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools' or colleges' safeguarding approach.

-The governing body will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent duty.
+The governing body will ensure that the DSL has undertaken Prevent awareness training and that all staff receive training about the Prevent Duty.

 Staff are required to be alert to changes in children's behavior which could indicate they need help or protection.
 Concerns that a child is at risk of radicalisation are referred to the DSL in the usual way.
-If appropriate the DSL will make a Channel referral.
+The school's designated safeguarding lead (and deputies) should be aware of local procedures for making a Prevent referral.